Eccentric Disks With Self-Gravity: Discussion

 Many protoplanetary disks are sufficiently massive that self-gravity dominates pressure for the dynamics of the eccentric modes (Equation \ref{eq:strong1}).
 We would expect that such disks could only be eccentric if their edges were extremely sharp.
 However, multiple effects not considered here could alter that conclusion, including nonlinearity and the relative of importance of pressure and self-gravity near the edge (Section \ref{subsec:neglect}).
 Those effects must be addressed before making definite predictions.

 \item Planetary Rings: Uranus's $\epsilon$ ring is eccentric, despite differential precession from Uranus's quadrupole which would quickly destroy the eccentricity in the absence of a counterbalancing force. \cite{1979AJ.....84.1638G} proposed that the eccentricity can be maintained by self-gravity.
 Other rings (e.g., the Uranian $\alpha$ and $\beta$ rings, and Saturn's Maxwell ring) have broadly similar properties.
 The $\epsilon$ ring is observed to have sharp edges, which are maintained by the shepherd moons Cordelia and Ophelia \citep{1979Natur.277...97G,1982Natur.299..209B,1989Icar...80..344B, 1987AJ.....93..724P, 1987AJ.....93..730G}, and it and other rings lie in the strong gravity regime by a large margin ($Q\sim 1$ and $h\ll 10^{-6}$; see Equation \ref{eq:strong1}).
 Plausibly, sharp edges are essential for these rings to maintain their eccentricities.
 However, some of the effects neglected in this paper play important roles in narrow eccentric rings, including nonlinearity and pressure.
 Nonlinearity is included in the model of \cite{1979AJ.....84.1638G}, and the same nonlinear equations are modified by pressure forces in the model by \cite{2000ApJ...540.1084C}.
-The latter authors showed that pressure forcing, which is especially strong near ring edges, is needed to quantitatively account for the measured eccentricities and masses of the $\epsilon$ ring.
+The latter authors showed that pressure forcing, which is especially strong near ring edges, is needed to quantitatively account for the measured eccentricities and masses of the Uranian rings.
+See also \citet{2003ApJ...599..675C} who extended these considerations to treat inclinations.

 \item Stellar Disks in Galactic Nuclei: M31 has a double nucleus that can be explained as an eccentric disk of stars \citep{1995AJ....110..628T}.
 A variety of other galaxies also host double nuclei \citep{1996ApJ...471L..79L,2000A&A...364L..47T,2006ApJ...651L..97D}.
 As discussed above, \cite{1999ASPC..160..307S} modelled eccentric nuclear disks with Laplace-Lagrange theory.
 They adopted power-law surface density profiles with infinitely sharp edges, and they successfully found eccentric modes.
 That result is understandable from our theory.
 Observationally, M31 has an aspect ratio $h\sim 0.4$, and a ratio of disk to black hole mass of $\mu\sim 0.15$ \citep{2003ApJ...599..237P}.
 Thus from Equation (\ref{eq:strong2}), the effect of finite scale height may be important.